 Lattimer & Co. was established in 1870 by Jonas Lattimer.
-Known as 'The Colonel,' Jonas Lattimer was a major in the 26th Pennsylvania Emergency Militia Regiment.
+Known as 'The Colonel,' Jonas Lattimer served in the 26th Pennsylvania Emergency Militia Regiment.
 Born in an obscure corner of the western part of the commonwealth, Jonas Lattimer setled in Philadelphia after the Civil War.
 A young man, he knew little except of war, but was keen to succeed.

 He got himself a job in a bookshop handling ordering and accounts on the strength of his personal presence and experience of leadership.
 Within a matter of months, he was familiar with other booksellers, printers and the city's few publishers.

-The westward exapnsion that followed the Civil War created a demand for books beyond the Mississippi, and Jonas Lattimer organized a mail order and distribution network based on the railroads and the developing US Postal Service.
+The westward expansion that followed the Civil War created a demand for books beyond the Mississippi, and Jonas Lattimer organized a mail order and distribution network based on the railroads and the developing US postal service.

-Jonas Lattimer had no authority to do so, but replied to the young man that he would publish his book, and made the necessary arrangments with the printers and binders, and then shipped copies off to the west, as well as placing a few copies with each of the Philadelphia book dealers he knew.
+Jonas Lattimer had no authority to do so, but replied to the young man that he would publish his book and made the necessary arrangments with the printers and binders, then shipped copies off to the west, as well as placing copies with each of the Philadelphia book dealers he knew.

 Three generations later, Lattimer & Co. was Philadelphia's most respected publishing house with strong fiction and non-fiction lists.